KanishkKaran/Austin-Bombings_slippymaps/README.md

 ### Assignment
-This was a part of an assignment in Data class.
+This was a part of an assignment in data class.
 I am still tweaking it.
 Your suggestions/improvements are welcome